 Biomolecular Sciences Research Centre

-Chemical Profiling of fingermarks
+Chemical Profiling and Imaging of fingermarks

 MALDI MSP and MALDI MSI method refinement for operational deployment in casework - this project focuses on maximising forensic opportunities from fingerprints by transferring laboratory MALDI MS Fingermark Profiling and Imaging techniques into protocols for routine operational use in casework.
 This work will represent the first significant enhancement to techniques which have remained largely unchanged for over 100 years.
 This project aims to deliver both offender profiling and enhance crime contextual information.
 Integration of these methodologies within the current fingerprinting workflows employed by Yorkshire and the Humber fingerprint identification services is an essential part of these developments.
 Such refined methodologies will enable robust and compatible workflows providing evidence to inform investigations and suitable to be submitted in a Court of Law.
+The research has been endorsed and supported by the Home Office CAST, the Defence Science and Technology Laboratory (MoD), The Netherlands Forensic Institute and West Yorkshire Police (collaborators).

 Multi-informative and specific detection of blood in fingermarks via MALDI MS based strategies